kezhenxu94/nettoy/src/main/resources/Build Your Own Netty - Foreword.md

 We'll take a detailed look at the core components of Netty, say `EventLoop`, `Channel`, `Handler`, `Pipeline` etc. and how they work together.

 After that we will dive deeper into the source code of Netty to find out why it is blazingly fast and how it works, (hopefully) including every aspect of optimization in Netty.

+So, let's get started and hope you enjoy it.